alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today I had a networking class, and when I got home, I started working on BI and Java projects.

 **Thoughts**: It was a good day, it rained a lot so I spent most of the time at home.

+### Day 115: November 02, Sunday

+**Today's Progress**: Today I worked, and in the evening I went home to review code.

+**Thoughts**: It was a good day.
+I reviewed some assignment and theory documents in the morning before work.